Conoscere vs. Sapere in Italian: Master the Two Verbs of Knowing

 Sa tutto della Germania.
 (He knows all about Germany.)

-When you need to state something factual, use the verb sapere.
+When you need to state something factual, data-related or information, use the verb sapere.

 Sanno parlare molte lingue.
 (They know how to speak many languages.)